Dublin–Galway Greenway: Mullingar–Athlone

 The section from Mullingar to Athlone is a rail-trail over the disused Mullingar-Athlone rail line, (with refurbished former stations in Moate and Castletown Geoghegan).
 The Moate-Garrycastle section was officially opened by Taoiseach Enda Kenny in October 2015.
 Planning permission for a new bridge in Athlone across the Shannon was granted in November 2017.
 Funding for this bridge and the section from Garrycastle into Athlone was announced in August 2018, and the bridge was opened in August 2023.
+In May 2026, the bridge was officially renamed as the Mary O'Rourke Bridge.
 Rail traffic through Athlone was suspended during the Easter weekend in 2019, to allow for the construction of an underpass for the greenway below the Dublin Heuston - Galway rail line.
 In September 2015 the Westmeath Independent reported that the greenway could provide a "€15m boost" to the local economy.
 A section from the white-gates level crossing to the Athlone Marina opened in October 2021.

 In September 2022, funding became available from Westmeath County Council to convert the old Streamstown railway station on the trail to a café.

 A community development organisation in Kilbeggan, County Westmeath plans to connect the Greenway to the Offaly Cycleways at Kilbeggan with a greenway to Tullamore, County Offaly.